Exposing Local Web Server To Internet Using Ngrok

 As we can see in the above image, there are two menus in the top navigation bar: Inspect and Status.

 There are a number of places where ngrok can be helpful.
-For example while developing API for mobile applications, I can expose my local web server to the internet using ngrok and use tunnel URL in my mobile application to access the API locally.
+For example, while developing API for mobile applications, I can expose my local web server to the internet using ngrok and use tunnel URL in my mobile application to access the API locally.
 It will help me to easily debug and test my API in mobile application.

 Conclusion

-In this article, we talked about how to expose local web server to internet using ngrok.
+In this article, we talked about how to expose local web server to the internet using ngrok.
 I hope you enjoyed reading the article.

 Similar Articles